ErickWesonga/alx-system_engineering-devops/0x01-shell_permissions/README.md

-printing the effective user name of the current user
+user name of current user